verheyenkoen/markdown-cli/README.md

 # markdown-cli
-Quick script to generate a (Github flavoured) markdown file to HTML and open it in the default browser.
+PHP script to generate a (Github flavoured) markdown file to HTML and open it in the default browser.

 # Installation